hyperledger-iroha/iroha-2-docs/src/get-started/atomic-private-settlement.md

 inferable from the route even though no literal asset identifier is published.

+Each fixed encrypted output publishes a `recipient` identifier derived from its authorized one-time output view key.
+The three identifiers in one leg must be distinct; the complete Prepare barrier and receipt extend that check across all legs.
+Before voting Prepare, each committee validator also rejects an identifier already present in finalized WSV.
+Global finalization enforces the same rule across finalized bundle history with a deterministic recipient index.
+The index is excluded from snapshot payloads and rebuilt from canonical encrypted outputs during restore, so persisted duplicates fail closed.
+This is a one-time identifier and replay boundary, not a guarantee that a malicious sender or network observer cannot correlate traffic before publication.

 ## Deployment requirements

 Before activation, operators need all of the following: